-David Hume Kennerly has been a photographer on the front lines of history for fifty years.
+David Hume Kennerly has been a photographer on the front lines of history for more than fifty years.
 At 25 he was one of the youngest winners of the Pulitzer Prize in Journalism.
 Kennerly’s 1972 award for Feature Photography included images of the Vietnam and Cambodia wars, refugees escaping from East Pakistan into India, and the Ali v.
 Frazier “Fight of the Century” World Heavyweight Championship at Madison Square Garden.
-Two years later Kennerly was appointed President Gerald R. Ford's chief White House photographer.
+Two years later Kennerly was appointed President Gerald R. Ford's Personal White House Photographer.

-His photos have appeared on more than 50 major magazine covers, including TIME, LIFE, and Newsweek.
-Kennerly has covered stories in dozens of countries.
-For ten years he served as a contributing editor for Newsweek magazine for ten years, and a contributing photographer for TIME & LIFE Magazines, John F. Kennedy, Jr’s George magazine.
-American Photo Magazine named him “One of the 100 Most Important People in Photography,” and Washingtonian Magazine called Kennerly one of the 50 most important journalists in Washington, DC.
+Kennerly’s photos have appeared on more than 50 major magazine covers, and he has documented history in over a hundred countries.
+He has photographed ten United States Presidents, covered twelve presidential campaigns, served as a contributing editor for Newsweek magazine for ten years, and a contributing photographer for Time & Life Magazines for more than fifteen.
+American Photo Magazine named Kennerly “One of the 100 Most Important People in Photography”, and Washingtonian Magazine called Kennerly one of the 50 most important journalists in Washington, DC.
 His work has been exhibited widely and he maintains a busy publishing, appearance and lecture schedule.

-Kennerly marked the 50th anniversary of his professional career in 2016 by covering the presidential campaign for POLITICO and CNN.
+Kennerly marked the 50th anniversary of his professional career covering the 2016 presidential campaign for POLITICO and CNN.
 His 2015 photo essay of the presidential primary season, “I want to Be with the Circus”, was one of the most widely viewed stories in Politico’s history.
 His campaign coverage for CNN brought him behind the scenes at major events for both the Clinton and Trump campaigns, including with the winner on election night.
-Kennerly is a major contributor to their book, Unprecedented: The Election that Changed Everything.
-His cover photo of President-elect Trump taken for the book during an exclusive portrait session especially earned Kennerly a late-night Trump tweet which stated: “CNN just released a book called ‘Unprecedented’ which explores the 2016 race & victory.
-Hope it does well but used worst cover photo of me ever.”
+Kennerly is a major contributor to the CNN book, Unprecedented: The Election that Changed Everything, and his cover photo of President Trump taken for the book during an exclusive portrait session two weeks after the election, earned Kennerly a late-night Trump tweet which stated: “CNN just released a book called ‘Unprecedented’ which explores the 2016 race & victory.
+Hope it does well but used worst cover photo of me.”